karenzhao35/karenzhao35/README.md

 Welcome to my GitHub profile!
-I'm a 3rd-year university student at the University of British Columbia (UBC), pursuing a degree in [Your Major].
+I'm a 3rd-year university student at the University of British Columbia, pursuing a degree in Computer Science.
 My passion for coding and technology drives me to constantly learn and explore new areas in the field of computer science.

 ## Languages & Tools
 Here are some of the programming languages and tools I am proficient in: